themehunk/m-shop/readme.txt

 == Changelog ==

+= 1.3.0 =
+* New: New theme.json version 3 added.

 = 1.2.9 =
 * Update: Remove quantity button when only 1 product remaining in stock;
-* Update : competible with wordpress 6.6 .
+* Update : compatible with wordpress 6.6 .

 = 1.2.8 =
 * Update : Style Improved.